Categories

 How much should I budget for set design?

-£300–£800 is the sweet spot.
+£300–£800 is the range that works.
 Below £300, you can’t build anything intentional.
 Above £800, you’re over-investing in fixed infrastructure before you know which direction your channel will evolve.
 A bookshelf, branded backdrop and one accent prop is all most finance channels need for the first two years.

 Is the Shure SM7B worth it over cheaper mics?